 3. Converting existing CSP subscriptions to NCE

 We recommend converting subscriptions to NCE on the same date.
 To avoid different anniversary dates for different subscriptions under a customer, the best advice is to move all subscriptions over at the same time so you have little to no variance.
-Ingram Micro Cloud can support your business transition through white-glove services to aid in the migration
+Ingram Micro Cloud can support your business transition through white-glove services to aid in the migration - free of cost to you.

 5. Questions around NCE?